Kildwick and Crosshills railway station: History

 The station was opened in late 1847 by the Leeds and Bradford Extension Railway, located between Cononley and Steeton and Silsden.
-The latter, which is about two miles from both Cross Hills and Kildwick, is now the nearest station to all five villages.
+The latter, which is about 2 mi from both Cross Hills and Kildwick, is now the nearest station to all five villages.
 The station was originally called Kildwick, then Kildwick and Cross Hills.
 The original station was located on a level crossing on the modern-day A6068 just south of its junction with the A629 at Kildwick roundabout on the River Aire.
-In 1889 the station, which by now had been renamed Kildwick and Crosshills and was owned by the Midland Railway, was relocated ¼ mile to the west, by a humpback bridge on the road now known as Station Road.
+In 1889 the station, which by now had been renamed Kildwick and Crosshills and was owned by the Midland Railway, was relocated 1/4 mi to the west, by a humpback bridge on the road now known as Station Road.

 Some former railway buildings have survived in this area, although they have been sold for other uses, but a signal box which stood beside the level crossing was demolished following the resignalling and electrification of the route in 1993-4.
 There is a former railway goods yard on the southern side of the track between the bridge and the level crossing and this is now used as a depot for road repairs by the local council.